 God’s generosity prominently shows up in nature.
 We have three fruit trees in our backyard.
 Last season our trees produced so much fruit, we could have fed our entire neighborhood – certainly, we could not eat it all.
 So we called over our neighbors and friends asking them to take as much as they liked.

 God is generous and so is His love.
 I am sure the word “stingy” is not even included in heaven’s vocabulary.
 Common pitfall for humans is to hold back.
 I guess, we are rather safe than sorry; even though holding back and closing up like an oyster leads to isolation and we are never “safe” in isolation.

-The more love we give away, the more love we have to give.
+The more love we share, the more love we have.
 God knows this secret.
 He has lavished His love upon His creation since the beginning of time, and He is famous for His unfailing love.
 God’s love bucket is always full to overflowing, and He does not hold back.
 Under His wings life flourishes.